Wondering how to get into real estate investing with little or no money? Then you’ve come to the right place to learn how to invest in properties.

 To learn exactly how to get into real estate this way, check out The Ultimate Guide to House Hacking.

-5. Wholesale Real Estate:
+5. Wholesale Real Estate

-Wholesaling real estate means you won’t own the property or have to repair it before selling it.
+Wholesaling real estate means you won’t own the property or need to repair it before selling it.
 There’s also much less risk as you’re not putting any money into the deal.
-The difficult part, however, is actually finding a seller willing to sell their house below market value so you can manage to sell for a profit.
+The difficult part, however, is actually finding a seller willing to sell their house below market value so you can manage to sell it for a profit.

-6. Real Estate Crowdfunding:
+6. Real Estate Crowdfunding